GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Conclusion

 \section{Conclusion}

-This paper presents a novel supervised learning framework dubbed \codename, in which conventional vision models can learning enhanced representations and achieve better performance on perception tasks (e.g. image classification) by leveraging the multimodal ability and knowledge of large pre-trained models.
+This paper presents a novel supervised learning framework dubbed \codename, in which conventional vision models can learn enhanced representations and achieve better performance on perception tasks (e.g. image classification) by leveraging the knowledge and multimodal ability of large pre-trained models.
 Specifically, we curate a text description set for all training images by interacting with a pre-trained multimodal LLM.
 After extracting the embeddings of the collected descriptions with a pre-trained text encoder, we minimize a distance loss to align the text embeddings with the image representations learned by vision models.
-This utilizes the cross-modality knowledge of LLM as the supervising signal to boost the training process.
-We conduct extensive experiments on CIFAR and ImageNet-1K image classification benchmarks and employ various visual perception model with heterogeneous architectures to validate the generality and effectiveness of the presented algorithm.
+This utilizes the cross-modality knowledge of LLMs as the supervising signal to boost the training process.
+We conduct extensive experiments on CIFAR and ImageNet-1K image classification benchmarks and employ both the convolutional and transformer architectures to validate the generality and effectiveness of the presented algorithm.
 Our method can enhance traditional vision models by taking advantage of large pre-trained models, yet without requiring extremely high computational resources to train and deploy LLMs.
 This approach can help small companies with limited resources benefit from LLMs and achieve higher performance in visual perception tasks.
-With the rapid development of large pre-trained models such as GPT-4 nowadays, the performance of conventional vision models is expected to continue improving using our training paradigm.
+With the rapid development of large pre-trained models such as GPT-4 nowadays, the performance of conventional vision models is expected to continue improving using our proposed \codename training paradigm.